 What Is Coordination of Benefits?
 Explanation and FAQ

 Healthcare facilities sometimes provide care for patients that are on multiple insurance plans.
 In these instances, it’s important to figure out which entity is paying for what costs in order to avoid any hiccups in billing.
-This process as a whole is formally known as coordination of benefits.
-So, you may be wondering, What is coordination of benefits and who’s responsible for it?
+This process is formally known as coordination of benefits (COB).
+So, what is coordination of benefits?
+In health insurance terms, it’s the method for determining how payment proceeds with multiple payers.

 To understand how benefit coordination applies in practice, we can look at a simplified example:

-- A patient has a medical bill totaling $100.
+- A patient has a medical bill totalling $100.

 - A claim is first submitted to the primary payer/insurer, who is responsible for $80, based on their coverage plan.

-- Afterwards, a claim is submitted to the secondary payer/insurer, who calculates how much of the remaining $20 they should cover, based on their plan details.
+- Then, a claim is submitted to the secondary payer/insurer, who calculates how much of the remaining $20 they should cover, based on their plan details.

 - The patient then pays for any remaining, out-of-pocket expenses.